xpmatteo/demo-frontend-demo/README.md

 # How to

-Run the application with `./gradlew run`, then visit http://localhost:8080/testdrive/index.html
+Run the application with `./gradlew bootRun`, then visit http://localhost:8080/testdrive/index.html